-You are not obliged to do anything with the bank address, in which case the 65C816 will confine addressing to the range \$0000-\$FFFF, same as the 65C02.
-If you are interested in implementing extended memory, that is, memory beyond 64KB, you can add the bank-latching hardware into your project and extend the 65C816's address range to as much as 16 megabytes.
+If you are interested in implementing extended memory, that is, memory beyond 64KB, you can add the bank-latching hardware into your project and increase the 65C816's addressing range to as much as 16 megabytes.
 An example circuit for latching the bank address is in the official 65C816 data sheet, and methods for generating A16-A23 have been published for use with programmable logic.
-The author of this paper has built a system with 128 KB of RAM, running at 16 MHZ and using only discrete logic.
+The author of this paper has built a system with 128 KB of RAM, running at 16 MHz and using only discrete logic.

 The 65C816 has some additional output signals that are useful in managing the system and avoiding spurious chip selects and other undesirable behaviors that were characteristic of the NMOS 6502.
-As well, you are not obliged to use any of these signals, although that approach may prove to be unwise.
+As well, you are not obliged to use any of these signals, although neglecting them may prove to be unwise.

-With the use of modern programmable logic, a 65C816 system with megabytes of RAM is as easy to design and build as a 65C02 system with 64 kilobytes-and far more powerful.
+With the use of modern programmable logic, a 65C816 system with megabytes of RAM is as easy to design and build as a 65C02 system with 64 kilobytes-and far more powerful!